bucketfish/bucketfish-blog/markdown_content/00_swiftui_drag_drop.md

 ^title the simplest guide to onDrag and onDrop in SwiftUI ^category technicality
-^readingtime 6
+^readingtime 4
-^description just implementing a very simple onDrag and onDrop in SwiftUI. optionally, also how they work, how to extend it, and whatnot. i couldn't find one for my own needs, so here's one for you!
+^description just implementing a very simple onDrag and onDrop in SwiftUI. that is all. no hassle.
 ^date 27 june 2023
 ^slug swiftui-drag-drop